 The government of Canada's "Immigration, Refugees and Citizenship Canada (IRCC)" acknowledges the role that parents and grandparents play in a happy family life.
 For this reason, the government allows for a super visa that creates a flexible arrangement for families to meet on Canadian soil.
 This helps to keep families in touch when a parent or grandparent doesn’t wish to become a permanent resident.

 Eligibility For A Super Visa

-This type of super visa does not apply to dependants of the parent or grandparent applying for this program.
-In the case where a dependant is the one entering an application, they must apply for their own visitor visa under another program.
+This type of visitor visa for parents or grandparents does not apply to dependents of the parent or grandparent applying for this program.
+In the case where a dependent is the one entering an application, they must apply for their own visitor visa under another program.

 Canadian border officers will meet those who apply for entry under the super visa at the border.
 As such, it’s suggested that the visa beneficiary have completed the necessary paperwork well in advance of arrival.

 Since this type of visa is not for the purposes of living in Canada as a permanent resident, the officer will consider factors such as the stability of the country of origin, both financially and politically.

 Parent and Grandparent Requirements

 An official letter must also be issued by the child or grandchild, proving and pledging financial support for the benefactor of the super visa.
 Finally, before entering Canada, the parent or grandparent must complete a medical examination.